filouzzz/pint/README.md

-# One month rails Phil
+# One month rails

-This is first pin app
+Read me